- What is proptech

 From creating interactive models using architectural blueprints, to estimating property measurements and materials from pictures; some proptech companies are changing the way we buy and construct properties.

-Residential and commercial properties collectively consume approximately 40% of energy in the US.
+Residential and commercial properties collectively consume approximately 40% of energy in the the world.
 This is a main reason why an increasing number of proptech companies are focusing on creating efficient energy management systems (like ClevAir).
 By interconnecting all the appliances within a building, monitoring their energy usage, and applying modern data analytics, intelligent systems can find avenues of optimization.
 From HVACs to elevators and fire detection systems, even some of the most energy-intensive machines can be optimized.

 By converting nearby restaurants into safe workspaces (see workchew), and housing different companies together under one roof, proptech companies are enabling small businesses to grow.